-The Northwest Flower & Garden Show provides imagination and inspiration with its magnificent showcase of gardens big and small, over 110 free seminars, a huge line-up of exhibitors in the Marketplace and more.
+The Northwest Flower & Garden Show provides imagination and inspiration with its magnificent showcase of gardens large and small, 110 FREE seminars by experts from around the U.S., a huge line-up of exhibitors in the Marketplace and more.
 February 22-26, 2017 at the Washington State Convention Center.

 Here are some tips: